edraj/dmart/frontend/src/routes/docs/Roadmap.md

 1. Hashed history : like git, only one change can be applied at a time.

-2. Add relations to meta : array of relations to other locators.
+2. Add relations to meta : array of relations to other locators

 3. Add attributes to meta : general purpsoe key-value section